-Koala Center for Sleep Disorders Provides Solutions for Snoring Using Oral Appliance Therapy
+Koala® Center for Sleep and TMJ Disorders Provides Solutions for Snoring Using Oral Appliance Therapy

 Do You Have a Snoring Problem?
 We Provide the Snoring Relief You and Your Bed Partner Need.
 Our Dedicated Dental Staff and Doctors Provide Treatments for Snoring, Obstructive Sleep Apnea and TMJ Disorders.
-Call Us for a FREE Screening at (855) 977-0400 or Request an Appointment Online.
+Please Give Us a Call at (855) 977-0400 or Request an Appointment Online.

 First, let’s get to the bottom of snoring.
 Why does it happen?

 Snoring is caused when you cannot move air freely through your nose and your throat.
 When this happens, the tissues in your nose and throat begin to vibrate, which produces the familiar sound of snoring.
 The position of your tongue can also create blockage that gets in the way of smooth breathing.
 Now these are only a few examples, as there are many reasons why people snore and what defines the severity of the problem.
 Since people snore for different reasons, it’s important to understand what might be the cause of your snoring.
 Once you understand the reason why you snore, it is easier to find the right solutions to a quieter, deeper sleep—for both you and your partner.

 Common Causes of Snoring: